gmm96/Install-dual-boot-Manjaro-in-Asus-GL552VW/README.md

 After that, reboot the system and boot into the BIOS.
 Disable the option *Launch CSM* to avoid any BIOS boot system and select the new Linux bootloader option if exists.
 If not, go to *Boot menu* -> *Add new boot option* and select the file grubx64.efi in path */EFI/manjaro/*.
 Set a name to that bootloader, save and boot it up.

 So both systems are now installed, included grub to select the OS we want to boot up.
 Maybe Windows 10 entry isn't shown in grub OS list.
 If it's your case, check there's a file called **bootmgfw.efi** in */EFI/Microsoft/Boot/* in ESP partition (*/dev/sdb2*).
-If exists and no entry appears in grub, your Windows bootloader is broken, you need to fix it.
+If exists and no entry appears in grub, your Windows bootloader may be broken, but you'll probably be able to save it.
+Create a new menu entry in your grub by creating file /etc/grub.d/40_custom and saving after pasting the following text.
+Of course, you need to update the grub afterwards.

+    menuentry "Windows 10" --class windows {
+	    search --set=root --file /EFI/Microsoft/Boot/bootmgfw.efi
+	    chainloader /EFI/Microsoft/Boot/bootmgfw.efi
+    }

 ## Manjaro optimizations